DeanDodds/milestoneproject4/README.md

 pkill -9 python3
 ```

-## Deploying a your Live Django app through HEROKU
+## Deploying  a Live Django app through HEROKU

 Before you can set up a HEROKU app you must set up the following files:
-- requirements.txt file - this tells HEROKU what dependencies are needed. to create on run
+- requirements.txt file - this tells HEROKU what dependencies are needed.
+To create one, run
 ```
 pip3 freeze > requirements.txt
 ```